 When we turn to California Code of Civil Procedure section 335.1, we can see that the statute of limitations for personal injury cases is two years from the date the injury occurs.
 This law covers just about any type of injury lawsuit that could arise.

 If an injury victim fails to file a lawsuit against an alleged negligent party within this two-year window, they will likely lose any ability to recover compensation for their losses.

 When we look at California Code of Civil Procedure section 340.5, we can see that injuries related to medical malpractice must be filed within one year from the date the victim discovers, or reasonably should have discovered, that they have been injured due to medical error.
 Additionally, California imposes a three-year statute of repose on medical malpractice cases.
 This means that victims must follow their case within three years after the injury occurs, regardless of when they discovered the injury.

 Timelines for Reporting Injuries to Insurance Carriers

 The statute of limitations for personal injury lawsuits has nothing to do with filing deadlines concerning insurance carriers.
 In most instances, an insurance carrier involved in a personal injury claim needs to be notified within a few days after the injury occurs.
-For example, most auto insurance carriers in California require that those involved in an accident report the incident “within a reasonable amount of time.”
+For example, most auto insurance carriers in California require that those involved in a Sacramento car accident report the incident “within a reasonable amount of time.”
 This typically means within a few days, and failing to report the incident could result in the insurance carrier denying the claim.

 Similarly, workers’ compensation insurance claims must be filed within a certain amount of time, or the insurance carrier will deny the claim.